otrv4/otrv4/notes/tor-dev-meeting-notes.md

 TODO: decide concretely on 3072 bit DH or New Hope.
 We left this leaning more towards New Hope.

+TODO: define a specific PQ threat model and make sure the language we are using is consistent with that.

   - Message flow